 For the love of anything beautiful in this world, GET A FLOATY FOR YOUR GOPRO.
 This should be top priority, seriously.
-That little brick of processors and lenses would love nothing more than to sink to the bottom of the lake and get a great shot of you fading into darkness while sobbing.
+That little brick of processors and lenses would love nothing more than to sink to the bottom of the lake and get a great shot of you fading into darkness while doing it.
 Straight up, for any watersports, get a floaty.
-HOWEVER, keep in mind that any accessories you attach to your beautiful new bundle of joy will add weight.
+Keep in mind that any accessories you attach to your beautiful new bundle of joy will add weight.
 Therefore, the buoyancy of the floaty will vary depending on what you have attached to it.
-We suggest testing your floaty out in a pool or bathtub with the accessories attached to it to see how well it floats BEFORE shredding the gnar on the lake.
+We suggest testing your floaty in a pool or bathtub with the accessories attached to it to see how well it floats BEFORE shredding the gnar on the lake.

 Here are a few options:

 – Hero 5/6 – Here’s the cheapest option we could find on Amazon at the moment.

 – Hero Session – Here’s the cheapest option we could find on Amazon at the moment.

 This is where the GoPro wormhole goes into overdrive.
 Ludacris speed, if you will.
 Rather than talk about all of the options out there, we’ll discuss what we at WSM use.
 Here’s a kit that includes most of what we’ll talk about here, and it’s cheap!

 Standard adhesive mounts that come with the GoPro